leandrocosta/coursera-getdata/CodeBook.md

 ##### 5. extract only mean and standard deviation of each measurement;

+According to feature names (loaded from `UCI HAR Dataset/features.txt`) all features that

 ##### 6. use descriptive activity names to name the activities in the datasets;

 ##### 7. merge test and train datasets, also adding subject and label to each measurement;